jiayuzzzz/jiayuzzzz.github.io/index.md

 ### If I introduce myself
 I am boring but a good person.
 A party is not as good as my switch 🎮 but a travel is better than the Animal Crossing!!!

+### Here we go 💻

+- Fixed effects model by R
+- Simple regression model by Python
+- Panel VAR by Stata
+- Cluster analysis by Python
+- Data normalization by R
+- Principal component analysis by Stata
+- ...

 ```markdown
 Syntax highlighted code block